What topics will be covered in the VideoText Interactive Geometry Course?

 Modules A, B, C, D, and E (the first five of six modules) may now be ordered.
-Module F is expected for release in 2013.
+Module F is expected for release by August 2014.

 Will this course be a two-year course in the same way that the Algebra course is?

 You must realize that the only reason the Algebra course could ever be considered a two-year course, is that it is taught as a two-year course in the public domain.
 Technically, it is a one-year course, just as Geometry is, but, as we all know, it is virtually impossible to cover completely, in one school year, any subject in the public schools.
 Therefore, 2 credits are given for completing Algebra in two years.
 Geometry, on the other hand, has never been considered as a two-year course, even though it contains just as much “material” as an Algebra course does.
 In other words, when a student takes Geometry in a school setting, it is a given that the course will not be completed in one year.
 There will be some material that will simply not be covered.
 The only way it will eventually be covered, is for the student to take a course called “Advanced Mathematics”, or “Pre-Calculus”, courses which are now offered to complete anything in Algebra or Geometry that was omitted, in preparation for Calculus.
 Because that is the way the matter is handled in the formal school setting, you will find it difficult to justify a two-year timeline, resulting in 2 credits.
 You could, in all probability, complete the course using the additional summer at the end of a school year, in which case, you would have a very strong argument for receiving additional credit for completing the material in a Pre-Calculus course.
 This, however, will be a judgment call, and we cannot guarantee it.